Dr. Zach Mazone, D.O.

 “DaySpring Integrative Wellness” was the result, and is based on a community-supported wellness model allowing him to work directly for his patients, and to provide them with the essentials, (Integrative, Osteopathic, and whole family comprehensive primary care), necessary for his patients to experience great value and vibrant health.

-When not working with patients, Dr. Zach treasures time with his family, is active in his church, volunteers with community health projects, plays an active role in homeschooling his son, and enjoys time in nature.
+When not working with patients, Dr. Zach treasures time with his family, is active in his church, volunteers with community health projects, plays an active role in homeschooling his son, and enjoys spending time with his family in nature.

 If you would like to meet Dr. Zach and get your questions answered about Osteopathic treatments or becoming a patient in DaySpring Direct Integrative Primary Care, call us at (207) 751-4775 to schedule a free, private introductory meeting.